On this page

 - Clinical physiology

-Acorn Foundation grants are awarded on the basis of financial need and satisfactory academic commitment.
+Acorn Foundation financial grants are awarded on the basis of financial need and satisfactory academic commitment.

-The Bay of Plenty District Health Board (BOPDHB) offers a twelve month new graduate entry to practise programme as well as selective and elective placements for Bachelor of Nursing Students.
+We offer a 12-month new graduate entry to practise programme as well as selective and elective placements for Bachelor of Nursing Students.

 Learn more about the Nurse Entry to Practice Programme.